4e6/text-icu-static-example/README.md

 converts it to UTF-16 ICU representation and prints to stdout.

 [How to use ICU][how-to-use-icu] manual page suggests to use `pkg-config` for configuration options.
-The command should look like:
+The command should look like this:

 ``` bash
 gcc -static -pthread test.c -o test $(pkg-config --static --cflags --libs icu-io)
 ```

-But it fails with multiple errors about the undefined references:
+But it fails with multiple errors about undefined references:

 ```
 /nix/store/2h1il2pyfh20kc5rh7vnp5a564alxr21-icu4c-59.1-static/lib/libicuuc.a(putil.ao): In function `uprv